copenlu/llm-pct-tropes/README.md

-# Revealing Fine-Grained Values and Opinions in Large Language Models
+# LLM Tropes: Revealing Fine-Grained Values and Opinions in Large Language Models

 # Code

-The code to run the experiments will be uploaded soon.
+## Generating the data
+If you wish to generate the data from scratch, perform the following (otherwise, the data is available on [huggingface](https://huggingface.co/datasets/copenlu/llm-pct-tropes)

+The code to generate the bulk data is under `src/bulk_generate_pct_vllm.py`.
+After generating the data, you can get the predicted stance for the open-ended prompts using `src/open_to_closed_vllm.py`.

+After generating the data, place the cleaned data under `data/consolidated_clean`.

+The tropes can then be exracted and generated using `src/tropes/trope_extraction.py`.
+Save the final tropes csv to `data/tropes.csv`

+## Running the analysis
+All of the analysis and figure generation can be found in the `src/analysis.ipynb` notebook.

 # Dataset
 The dataset for our work can be found on Huggingface Datasets here: https://huggingface.co/datasets/copenlu/llm-pct-tropes